taufik-nurrohman/markdown/README.md

    values of raw HTML tags.
  - Header-less table is supported, but may not be compatible with other Markdown converters.
 Consider using this feature as rarely as possible, unless you have no plans to switch to other Markdown converters in the future.
+ - Table caption is supported and can be created using the same syntax as the image block’s caption syntax.

 <table>
   <thead>